Mehul-Kumar-27/LFX-24-Mehul-Kumar/README.md

 - #### Satellite
   The Satellite component operates at remote edge locations.
 It replicates images from the central repository and includes an **OCI Zot repository**, which runs alongside it to store images locally at the edge.
 Alternatively, users can provide their own repository if they prefer not to use the built-in Zot repository.

+- #### Central Repository
+  The central repository is present with the Ground Control over the network and the Satellite replicates images from this.
+The credentials for this repository is provided to the Satellite by the Ground Control.